 If you are looking to start park riding this season, you will need the right type of snowboard bindings.

-Bindings are a vital piece to every rider’s board setup.
-Sure, it is excellent to have the best board.
+Bindings are a vital piece to every snowboarder’s board setup.
+Sure, it is excellent to have the best park board.
 However, the board is only as good as the pair of bindings you mount on it.

 Your bindings are your connection to your snowboard.
 Whether you are doing nose presses or hitting jumps, you need a binding that is responsive enough to get you to the jump or rail yet flexible enough to help you hit the jump or rail.